named-data/ndn.cxx/doc/security-library/source/index.rst

 Since public keys are carried by data packets and every data packet is signed, a data packets carrying a public key becomes a certificate.
 Among these data packets (or certificate), a special type of data packets is named after the key name, and carries the public key bits and some other necessary meta-information.
 Such data packets are called *Identity Certificate*.
-The data name is constructed via concatenating the key name, a special certificate type name component "ID-CERT", and a sequence number, for example, "/ndn/ucla.edu/alice/DSK-1376698604/ID-CERT/1376698630".
+The data name is constructed via concatenating the key name inserted with a "KEY" component, a special certificate type name component "ID-CERT", and a sequence number, for example, "/ndn/ucla.edu/KEY/alice/DSK-1376698604/ID-CERT/1376698630".
 The producer of such a data packet certifies that the published public key bits corresponds the private key suggested by the data name.
 Any one can issue an identity certificate, as a result, a public key may have multiple identity ceritificates issued by different producers.
 The last component of certificate name, the sequence number, is used to distinguish the certificates issued for the same public key.

+The "KEY" component in the identity certificate name indicates that the certificate is served by an application called "KEY", and the prefix before "KEY" is the routable prefix of the certificate server.

 Identity-based Signing Mechanism
 ++++++++++++++++++++++++++++++++